sheihan-javaid/GhostTalk/README.md

 In the Firebase Console, navigate to the "Build" section:
 1.  **Authentication**: Click "Get started" and enable the **Anonymous** sign-in provider.
-2.  **Firestore Database**: Click "Create database." **CRITICAL:** You must create the database in **Native Mode**.
+2.  **Firestore Database**: Click "Create database."

+> **CRITICAL:** You must create the database in **Native Mode**.
 Do NOT select Datastore mode, as features like TTL (Time-to-Live) are only available in Native Mode.
 Start in **production mode** and choose a location.

-> **⚠️ Important Warning:** If you have already created a database in "Datastore Mode", you **cannot** switch it.
-You must create a new project or a new database instance in the correct "Native Mode".
-Doing so means your app will connect to a new, empty database, and **all data from your old database will not be carried over.** This is a necessary one-time step to ensure all app features work correctly.
+> **⚠️ Important Warning on Datastore Mode:** If you have already created a database in "Datastore Mode" (e.g., you don't see a "TTL" tab), you **cannot** switch it.
+You must create a new database in the correct "Native Mode" by following the steps below.
+Doing so means your app will connect to a new, empty database, and **all data from your old database will be lost.** This is a necessary one-time step to ensure all app features work correctly.

+### How to Create a New Database in Native Mode

+1.  **Go to the Firestore Database section** in your Firebase project.
+2. At the top of the data viewer, you'll see a dropdown menu that likely shows your current database ID (e.g., "(default)").
+Click it and select **"Create new database"**.
+3. You will now see the "Create a database" screen.
+This is the most critical step.
+    *   For the database type, select **Cloud Firestore in Native Mode**.
+    *   Choose a location for your database.
+    *   You can give it a unique Database ID (e.g., `ghosttalk-native`) or use the one provided.
+4. Click **"Create"**.
+Your project will now have a new, empty database instance running in the correct mode.
+Your app will automatically connect to it.

 ### 2.3.
 Define the Data Model (`docs/backend.json`)